droply-live/app/README.md

-# Droply - Professional Networking Platform
+# Droply - Automated Deployment Test - Professional Networking Platform

 A modern platform for connecting professionals, coaches, and mentors.
 Built with Flask, featuring a beautiful UI and advanced search capabilities.